radical-cybertools/ExTASY/README.md

 Running LSDMap on Stampede
 ---------------------------

-Running LSDMap on Stampede requires that you make a local installation of the lsdmap tool using the existing python/2.7.6.
+Running LSDMap on Stampede requires that you make a local installation of of scipy 14 (or greater) using the existing python/2.7.6.

 ```